davidMis/DirectionField/README.md

 This is a toy direction field viewer based on Lesson 5 of "Ordinary Differential Equations" by Tenenbaum and Pollard.

-You can play around with it here: https://davidmis.github.io/DirectionField/
+You can play around with it here: https://davidmis.github.io/DirectionField

-You can read more about it in [this blog post](https://davimis.com/TODO).
+Or if you want, you can read more about it in [this blog post](https://davimis.com/TODO).

 ## What can I use it for?

 Playing with differential equations!
-Other than that -- probably nothing.
+Other than that, probably nothing.
 It's just for fun.

 If you are looking for a general-purpose in-browser graphing tool, try D3.js.